nlimpert/crosscut/guideline.rst

       This will test your knowledge about ROS.

-.. internal:: Programs and options can be defined with the :rst:`program` and :rst:`option` directives, and referenced with the roles of the same name.
+.. role:author:: Programs and options can be defined with the :rst:`program` and :rst:`option` directives, and referenced with the roles of the same name.

    .. code-block:: rst